 Do you find it difficult to eat right or exercise?
 Instead of searching for willpower, address the barriers to success.

-Joel Minden, Ph.D., is a clinical psychologist, Director of the Chico Center for Cognitive Behavior Therapy, and lecturer in the Department of Psychology at California State University, Chico.
+Joel Minden, Ph.D., is a clinical psychologist, author of Show Your Anxiety Who’s Boss, director of the Chico Center for Cognitive Behavior Therapy, and lecturer in the Department of Psychology at California State University, Chico.